Research Office requires the following items:

 - • Research Office will shepherd the letter and proposal to the appropriate UD administrator for signature and provide a copy to you for your files.

 If your proposal requires an evaluation component, an excellent resource to consult on campus is the UD Education Research and Development Center.
-If your proposal requires "Broader Impacts" in informal public education and outreach, contact the Research Communications Initiative in the UD Office of Communications and Marketing for advice.
+If your proposal requires "Broader Impacts" in informal public education and outreach, a great external resource is the National Alliance for Broader Impacts Guiding Principles and Questions.
+Internally you are encouraged to contact the Research Communications Initiative in the UD Office of Communications and Marketing for advice.
 The office participates in selected proposals and also is aware of other units on campus who are involved in public education and outreach that may be available to assist you.

 As you draft your proposal, make sure to cross-reference your content with key themes and requirements indicated in the funding announcement.
 Ask colleagues with experience writing winning proposals to read your draft and provide constructive criticism.
 You might also ask to serve on an upcoming proposal review panel for a particular agency to gain further insight into how proposals are evaluated.